MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/7-adding/readme.md

 In this lesson, you will:

 > [!div class="checklist"]
+>
 > * Creating tests for your connector
 > * Running tests with various configurations and options

 ## Creating custom tests

-[TODO: pqtest.md link]
+[TODO: Figure out path for pqtest.md]

+Below are sample instructions on how custom tests can be added:

+* Create a `Custom` folder under `testframework\tests\TesSuites`.
+* Create a PQ file with the M Query that needs to be tested and place it in the `Custom` directory.
+* Create a settings file `CustomSettings.json` under `testframework\tests\ConnectorConfigs\<Connector Name>\Settings` folder.
+Add the paths for test folder `"QueryFilePath": "TestSuites/Custom"` and the parameter query file `"ParameterQueryFilePath": "ParameterQueries/<Connector Name>/<Connector Name>.parameterquery.pq"` in it.
-If you wish to add any tests specific to the connector then you can add them to the *DatasourceSpecific* folder.
-You could also choose to extend the tests in Sanity/Standard Tests folder.
-Create a PQ file and place it in any directory of the tests directory.
-Run the test first time to generate the PQOut output file.
-Subsequent runs will validate the output generated with the PQOut output file.
-Please review the documentation in [pqtest.md](https://dev.azure.com/powerbi/Power%20Query/_git/DataConnectors?path=/PowerQuerySDKTestFramework/docs/PowerQuerySdkTools/Tools/PQTest/pqtest.md&_a=preview&version=GBmaster) in the DataConnectors repo for more information on using the compare command.
+* Run the test first time to generate the PQOut output file.
+* Subsequent runs will validate the output generated with the PQOut output file.
+* Please review the documentation in [pqtest.md](https://dev.azure.com/powerbi/Power%20Query/_git/DataConnectors?path=/PowerQuerySDKTestFramework/docs/PowerQuerySdkTools/Tools/PQTest/pqtest.md&_a=preview&version=GBmaster) in the DataConnectors repo for more information on creating new tests using the compare command.

 ## Reference for various configurations and options

 [TODO: pqtest.md link]

-You can refer []() for various options and examples while running the compare command.
+You can refer [pqtest.md]() for various options and examples while running the compare command.

 ## Conclusion